quarantin/pz-server-tools/README.md

 - Restart pzserver when a mod is updated on Steam Workshop
 - Manage multiple pzservers running on the same machine
 - Run pzserver in the background (no need for screen!)
+- Create links automatically for your map mods
 - Many more...

 # Tools